yushchenko/formEngine.js/docs/design.md

 ### Introduction

-FormEngine.js implements MVC pattern, it consists of 3 parts: model, engine and view.
+FormEngine.js implements MVC pattern and consists of 3 parts: model, engine and view.
-Model is responsible for data access, data validation and change tracking.
+Model is responsible for data access, validation and change tracking.
 Engine works like a controler, it passes messages between model and view.
-View presents data to user and allows to edit it.
+View just presents data to user.

 The main difference between formEngine.js and classical MVC is that every FormEngine's component is configured using metadata.
 Model's metadata contains validation rules.
-View's metadata is represented as visual tree, cares information about UI controls and their properties.
+View's metadata represents visual tree and cares information about UI controls properties.
-Engine's configured by set of rules and triggers.
+Engine's configuration consists of set rules and triggers.
-A rule instructs engine how to pass messages between components.
+A rule instructs engine how to pass messages between receivers.
-A trigger is a kind of filter, it gets message, makes calculation and send next message.
+A trigger is a kind of filter, it gets a message, makes certain calculations and sends message back.

-### Model
-* provides data access and notifies other participants about data changes;
-* changes data according received messages;
-* validates data and notifies when validation status changes;
-* tracks data changes, allows undo or redo data changes, notifies data status changes;
-* can be extended adding new types of validators;

 ### Engine

+Responsibilities:

 * maintains catalog of message receivers;
 * routes messages to receivers according rules;
 * executes triggers;

-Message:
+Message structure:

     senderId: one
     path: undefined|one
     signal: one
     data: undefined|one

-Rule:
+Rule structure:

     receiverId: one
     senderId: undefined|one|list
     path: undefined|one|list         // link to data, e.g. request.client.name
     sigal: undefined|one|list        // value, changes, errors, click, select

-Trigger:
+Trigger structure:

     rule: one
     processor: one                  // function, gets in and returns out message

 Rule examples:

 * control's value  { path: request.client.name, signal: value|errors|changes }
 * model binding { path: request, signal: value }
 * event subscription { senderId: saveButton, signal: click }
 * trigger { path: [path1, path2, ...], signal: value }
 * control's on trigger { senderId: txxx, signal: hidden|readonly }

+### Model

+Responsibilities:

+* provides data access and notifies other participants about data changes;
+* updates data according received messages;
+* validates data and notifies when validation status changes;
+* tracks data changes, allows undo or redo data changes, notifies data status changes;
+* can be extended adding new types of validators;

+Configuration:

+    engine: {reference to engine, mandatory}
+    metadata: {model metadata, contains validation rules}

+Model Metadata:

+    [???]

 ### View

+Responsibilities:

 * initialize element hierarchy using metadata;
 * provides access to elements by id;

-config:
+Configuration:

     engine: {reference to engine, mandatory}
     metadata: {metadata}
     elementTypes: {reference to dictionary which contains element type's constructors by name}
     defaultElementType: {default element type, used when typeName in metadata is empty}

+View Metadata:

+    id: 'element id, if not provided, will be generated'
+    typeName: 'element type name, if not provided, view.defaultElement will be used'
+    children: [references to child elements]
+    properties: {}

 ### Element

+Responsibilities:

 * represents data to user, refreshes on change notifications;
 * allows user to edit data and notifies about changes;
 * presents data status: errors, changes;
 * can be extended adding new types of controls;

-config:
+Configuration:

     engine: {reference to engine, mandatory}
     metadata: {metadata}

 ### Metadata Provider

+Responsibilities:

 * gets form description in format convinient for developer and returns metadata for model, engine and view.

-config:
+Configuration:

     metadata: {full form's metadata}

-### View Metadata

-    id: 'element id, if not provided, will be generated'
-    typeName: 'element type name, if not provided, view.defaultElement will be used'
-    children: [references to child elements]
-    properties: {}

-### Model Metadata

 ### Code Sample